audioamp/audioamp.github.io/index.md

 For additional bells-and-whistles, consider getting these:

-* *Bluetooth-to aux-receiver* to work with phones that lack an audio jack
+* *Bluetooth-to-aux receiver* to use phones without an audio jack
 * *Spectrum analyzer* or oscilloscope with *FFT* capabilities to analyze audio signals in the frequency domain